It's great to have sales of products or services in your business, but it's even better to receive the money from those sales.

 Then set up a system to capture the information about customers - who owes you money, how much is owed, and how long the amount has been owed.

-You can enter the invoices when you do the work or deliver the product, and enter payments as they come in.
+Then you need to enter invoices when you do the work or deliver the product and enter payments as they come in.
 But you must keep up with this paperwork to keep track of accounts receivable (amounts owed).
 An accounts receivable aging report is your tool for deciding on a billing strategy for customers.

 Sending out Bills